tejas7535/storybookM3/libs/shared/utils/transloco/README.md

 .
 .
 imports: [
-    SharedTranslocoModule.forRoot(environment.production, ['de', 'en'], undefined, 'en', true) ]
+    SharedTranslocoModule.forRoot(environment.production, ['de', 'en'], undefined, 'en', 'language', true) ]
 ```

 The first parameter represents whether Transloco should be imported for production with AOT.
 The second parameter represents the available languages in your application.
 The third parameter defines the default language.
 If it is `undefined` the browser language is detected within the library itself and used for translation.
 The fourth parameter represents the fallback language that is used when loading a language (e.g. the browser language) failed to load.
+The fifth parameter defines the name of the local storage item where the selected language is persisted.
+This should be same value you pass as `TRANSLOCO_PERSIST_LANG_STORAGE` into the `TranslocoPersistLangModule`.
+Can be `undefined` if the language is not persisted.
 The last parameter defines whether the app itself has translation files or not.

 Whenever you actually need only to import `TranslocoModule` in your submodules import `SharedTranslocoModule` instead.